 Medical and Health Services Managers

 The field of health policy and management requires familiarity with financial and management practices.
 Individuals with a DrPH in this sub-discipline are prepared for leadership roles as health services managers, making decisions about medical and financial issues in hospitals and other health services delivery organizations.
-The BLS reported that medical and health services managers made a median annual wage of $94,500 as of 2015, with the highest-paid 10% making over $165,380.
+In May 2018, the BLS reported that medical and health services managers in the 90th percentile or higher earned $182,600 or more per year, whereas the bottom 10th percentile earned $58,680 or less per year.

 Completing a doctorate and possibly an internship in public health can quality you to work in one of several health-related fields, such as a hospital, laboratory, university or government department.
 Salaries depend on the career area chosen, though most are above the average range.